-And yes, there’s the digestive benefits of fibre to consider.
+And yes, there are the digestive benefits of fibre to consider.
 For most people increasing fibre is a good thing and will get things moving.
-The healthy bacteria in your gut also love plant fibres (and wheat is a plant fibre) and feeding them the fuel they need is not only associated with good digestive health, but all round health – and even better mood!
+The healthy bacteria in your gut also love plant fibres (and wheat is a plant fibre) and feeding them the fuel they need is not only associated with good digestive health, but all-round health – and an even better mood!

 Some people find that high levels of fibre can trigger gas and bloating.
 If that sounds like you have a look at our guide to why you bloat after eating here.

 Each Weetabix biscuit contains 68 calories.
 If you add 150ml of skimmed milk, that’s another 75 calories and so, you’re looking at around 141 calories a bowl.

 However, there are two biscuits in a standard serving of Weetabix so, if you’re wondering how many calories are in two Weetabix, the biscuits themselves contain 136 calories.
 If you add 150ml of skimmed milk, that’s another 75 calories and so, you’re looking at around 211 calories a bowl of two Weetabix with skimmed milk.